 "In this world nothing can be said to be certain, except death and taxes."

 ~ Ben Franklin

 Mr. Franklin was right.
 So it’s best to make a plan to ensure your loved ones are cared for, and your wishes are honored.
 Your Wealth Advisor can review which medical treatments you are willing to undergo, and those you want to avoid, at the end of life, and in conjunction with your estate planning attorney, help you put documents in place (health care power of attorney, living will) to guide your loved ones when you can no longer advocate for yourself.

-First Citizens Wealth Management is a joint marketing mark of First-Citizens Bank & Trust Company ("First Citizens Bank"), Member FDIC; First Citizens Investor Services, Inc., Member FINRA/SIPC, an SEC-registered broker-dealer and investment advisor; and First Citizens Asset Management, Inc., an SEC-registered investment advisor.
+First Citizens Wealth Management is a joint marketing mark of First-Citizens Bank & Trust Company ("First Citizens Bank"), Member FDIC; First Citizens Investor Services, Inc., Member FINRA, Opens in a new window/SIPC, Opens in a new window, an SEC-registered broker-dealer and investment advisor; and First Citizens Asset Management, Inc., an SEC-registered investment advisor.

 Bank deposit products are offered by First Citizens Bank, Member FDIC.
 Account openings are subject to Bank approval.